 Never any good came out of female domination.
 God created Adam Master and lord of living creatures, but Eve spoilt it all when she persuaded him to set himself above God's will.

 And then he offers the pastoral application:

 Tis you women, with your tricks and artifices, that lead men into error.
-(Table Talk of Luther) sharpens differences between men and women in order to subjugate women further.

-Three affirmations undergird a balanced theology of humanity: men and women are equally created after God's likeness; women and men are equally suited to participate in the Reign of God; and men and women are equally called and gifted for ministry.
+(Table Talk of Luther) God's likeness; women and men are equally suited to participate in the Reign of God; and men and women are equally called and gifted for ministry.